aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.wmf.objects/wmfscaleviewportext/_index.md

 url: /python-net/aspose.imaging.fileformats.wmf.objects/wmfscaleviewportext/
 ---

-The META_SCALEVIEWPORTEXT record scales the horizontal and vertical<br/>                extents of the viewport that is defined in the playback device context<br/>                by using the ratios formed by the specified multiplicands and divisors.
+**Summary:** The META_SCALEVIEWPORTEXT record scales the horizontal and vertical<br/>                extents of the viewport that is defined in the playback device context<br/>                by using the ratios formed by the specified multiplicands and divisors.

 **Module:** [aspose.imaging.fileformats.wmf.objects](/imaging/python-net/aspose.imaging.fileformats.wmf.objects/)